-2. Sale/Distribution (Attempt or Actual): A student shall not distribute, sell or attempt to sell any illegal, counterfeit or controlled substance (including prescription medication) on school property or at any school function.
+2. Sale/Distribution (Attempt or Actual): A student shall not distribute, sell, solicit, or attempt to sell, or intend to sell any illegal, counterfeit or controlled substance.
+Possession of individually wrapped packages of a controlled or illegal substance will be considered attempting or intending to sell or distribute.